wp-plugins/content-upgrades/readme.txt

 **Get the PRO version at:** [http://contentupgradespro.com/](http://contentupgradespro.com/)

-* unlimited number of "content upgrades";
+- unlimited number of “content upgrades“;
-* 5 new design templates of popups;
+- 5 new design templates of popups;
-* option to turn off Double Optin;
+- option to turn off Double Optin;
-* automatic bonus delivery by email.
+- automatic bonus delivery by email.

 == Installation ==